Great Grimsby Street Tramways: Fleet

 The single-deck Falkenreid vehicles obtained in 1903 were rebuilt at Grimsby as open-top double deck trams, with the exception of No.27, which had a fully enclosed upper deck.
 It was rebuilt for a second time around 1910, when balcony ends were fitted to the upper deck.
 All had been withdrawn by 1925.
 Nos.29 and 30, obtained in 1903, initially had fully enclosed upper decks, but again were fitted with balcony ends.
 No.29 was sold to Cleethorpes, while No.30 had been withdrawn by 1929.
 No.37 had been built as an exhibition vehicle in 1904, and came to Grimsby in 1906, to be sold to Cleethorpes 30 years later, while No.38, which also went to Cleethorpes, had been built in 1902 and acquired from Oldham Corporation in 1915.
 In 1920, four horse trailer cars dating from 1899 were converted to electric operation, and passed to Grimsby Corporation in 1925.

 Between 1922 and 1928, the company built one single-deck and eight double-deck trams using trucks supplied by the Malleable Steel Castings Company of Pendleton, Lancashire.
 No.40 was an open-top single-deck vehicle, known as the Tram Coach, which was built in 1922 and withdrawn in 1925, when it was sold for further use on the Portsdown and Horndean Light Railway, another system owned by Provincial.
 Of the rest, No.39 was fitted with a top cover in 1926, and all were sold to Cleethorpes.
 The final batch were bought second-hand from Gosport and Fareham Tramways in 1929, when that system closed.
-It was another network owned by Provincial, and the vehicles dated from 1905-6.
+It was another network owned by Provincial, and the vehicles dated from 1905 to 1906.
 Nos.2, 3, 27, and 30 had been fitted with top covers by 1933, and all were sold to Cleethorpes.